The causal interpretation of acceleration factors: Acceleration factors in presence of unmeasured heterogeneity

-As shown in \cite{post2024built}, the observed hazard ratio of \cref{eq:weibulll} deviates from the causal hazard ratio, here $\exp(\beta)$, and is time-variant.
-Hence, the proportional hazards assumption does not hold, and the estimand of this misspecified Cox's proportional hazards model is the average of the logarithm of observed hazard ratios weighted by the observed event-times and is therefore affected by the censoring distribution (\cite{post2024built}).
+As shown in \cite{post2024built}, when the proportional hazards assumption holds conditionally on $U_0$ (\ref{eq:weibulll}), the observed hazard ratio, deviates from the conditional (causal) hazard ratio $\exp(\beta)$ and is time-variant.
+Hence, the proportional hazards assumption does not hold marginally, and the estimand of the misspecified marginal (as $U_0$ is not observed) Cox's proportional hazards model is the average of the logarithm of observed hazard ratios weighted by the observed event-times and is therefore affected by the censoring distribution (\cite{post2024built}).